pranavpeter2050/community/README.md

 This issue apparently happens due to Safari's **overly aggressive caching** for AJAX requests.
 To solve this, we reload the page after adding a little delay inside the `then()` block in `createPost` api axios call.
 See `CameraPage.vue: line 236`.

+### Edge & Internet Explorer - Testing

+If you're on a Mac system, you'll need to install **VirtaulBox** and set it up with Windows 10 for testing the app in Edge and Internet Explorer browsers.
+The app works fine on Edge.

+While there maybe some compatibility issues between Internet Explorer and our app-depenceies like IDB.
+Luckily, Quasar can help us transpile our dependency code to support IE. Check [here](https://quasar.dev/quasar-cli-webpack/quasar-config-js#property-build) to see how to use `transpileDependencies` to resolve our issue.

+Since we, are using Vite with this project the above solution might not work.
+So I need to check for a work-around.
+IE does **not** support PWA, service-workers etc. But we should be able to perform the basic web app functionalities with IE.

+Like Safari, IE also aggresssively cache "http" requests.
+So newly created post might not appear on the Home page at first.
+To solve for this, we need to make sure that every *"every Request URL to our Post-endpoint should be unique"*.
+Hence, a unique query string was added at the end of the `getPost` URL only for IE. See `HomePage.vue: line 147`.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.